A closer look at the animals and plants that live in Douglass Park on Chicago's Westside

-This page has photos of some of the many insects I have found in Douglas Park during the past year.
-They are arranged more-or-less by season, from late spring and early summer at the top of the page to late fall and winter at the bottom.
+This page has photos of some of the many insects I have found in Douglass Park during 2017 and beyond.
+The photos are arranged more-or-less by season, from late spring and early summer at the top of the page to late fall and winter at the bottom.

-First, here are some butterflies found in the Douglas Park during spring and early summer.
+First, here are some butterflies found in the Douglass Park during spring and summer.

-Painted Lady butterflies are found in Douglas Park starting in early spring.
+Painted Lady butterflies are found in Douglass Park starting in early spring.
 (May, 2016)

-Red Admiral butterflies sip nectar from thistle and other flowers in the Douglas Park sanctuary.
+Red Admiral butterflies sip nectar from thistle and other flowers in the Douglass Park sanctuary.
 (July, 2016)

 Cabbage White butterflies are probably the most common butterfly in the park.
 (July, 2016)